City of Houston Strategic Procurement Division

 Emergency Purchase Orders (EPOs):

 Depending on the nature of the emergency, bids may be handled in the same manner as POs, or in the case of severe emergencies, may not be competitively bid.
-City Departments’ can issue emergency purchase orders when possible; in other cases, Strategic Purchasing issues emergency purchase orders.
+City Departments’ can issue emergency purchase orders when possible; in other cases, Strategic Procurement Division issues emergency purchase orders.
 You can view online a complete list of the Departmental Purchasing Units.

 Formal bids are written solicitations exceeding $50,000 for goods and nonprofessional services and are taken in accordance with State law.